kairen/ocp-lazy-tools/README.md

-# ocp4-lazy-scripts
+# Lazy scripts for OpenShift 4
-A collection of script for OpenShift 4
+A collection of scripts for OpenShift 4.